Celebrating 2024’s New Rail-Trails

 Del Rio Trail (California)

-With more than two dozen unique art pieces lining Sacramento’s Del Rio Trail, the 5-mile pathway offers a truly one-of-a-kind experience.
+With over a dozen unique art pieces lining Sacramento’s Del Rio Trail, the 5-mile pathway offers a truly one-of-a-kind experience.
 With easy access to its surrounding neighborhoods and a connection to the Sacramento River Parkway trail that heads downtown, the rail-trail also serves as a safer transportation alternative to busy Freeport Boulevard, which it parallels.
 The Sacramento Zoo and a handful of parks are also within reach of the paved, largely tree-lined north-south route.

 Clear Fork Rail Trail (West Virginia)